torrentalle/azuredevops-xvfb/README.md

 ## Building

-You need node 10.x or grather to build trhis extension
+You need node 10.x or grather to build this extension

 ```bash
 npm install